gem/oq-engine/doc/installing/windows.md

 - 4 GB of RAM (8 GB recommended)
 - 1.2 GB of free disk space

-## Install packages from the OpenQuake website
+## Install or upgrade packages from the OpenQuake website

 Download the installer from http://www.globalquakemodel.org/pkgs/windows/oq-engine/OpenQuake_Engine_2.1.0-1.exe using any browser and run the installer, then follow the wizard on screen.